 We also maintain several ‘cultivated mother colonies’ of certain species in our garden and on our own farm land.
 These are protected against predators and regularly fed to encourage them to increase in size.

-In some cases, we will collect wild colonies from certain natural localities - but are very careful on how this is done with the aim of not upsetting the natural balance.
+In some cases, we will collect colonies from certain wild localities - but are very careful on how this is done with the aim of not upsetting the natural balance.

 Setting up a mobile light trap which is powered from a car battery.